 The New Testament was originally written in Aramaic.
 The Greek New Testament is a translation of the Aramaic New Testament.
 If Jesus was preaching in Aramaic, would it make more sense to write down what he said in Greek or Aramaic?
 If Jesus' words were written down in Greek, then that would only be a translation of everything he said.
 Readers would lose information.
 Also, Jesus' disciples spoke Aramaic; they didn't know enough Greek to write down whole scrolls of teaching in Greek.
 Josephus, a Jewish historian of the time, said that he only knew two or three people among the Jews that knew Greek; he was one of them.
 The Jewish Rabbis also discouraged the Jews from speaking in a heathen language.
 Josephus said this: “I have also taken a great deal of pains to obtain the learning of the Greeks, and to understand the elements of the Greek language, although I have so accustomed myself to speak our own tongue, that I cannot pronounce Greek with sufficient exactness.
 For our nation does not encourage those that learn the language of many nations.
 On this account, as there have been many who have done their endeavors, with great patience, to obtain the Greek learning, there have hardly been two or three who have succeeded herein, who were immediately rewarded for their pains.”
 (Antiquities XX, X1 2).
-The Apostles Paul and Luke likely knew Greek in addition to Aramaic.
+However, the Apostles Paul and Luke likely knew more Greek in addition to Aramaic.
 Luke is attributed as translating some of the Holy Scripture into Greek by the Church Fathers.

-The Assyrians and Babylonians had settled Aramaic speaking peoples in Israel and Judah and the Assyrians later imposed the Aramaic language on Israel in the 7th century B.C.
-Aramaic was made the official spoken language of Palestine because it was the generally accepted language of commerce and politics there and in Syria (2 Kings 18:26; Ezra 4:7).
-Thus Aramaic was the language spoken at the time of Jesus in Palestine, Syria, Asia Minor, Persia and Egypt (Isa.
+The Assyrians and Babylonians had settled Aramaic speaking peoples in Israel and Judah and the Assyrians later imposed the Aramaic language on Judah in the 7th century B.C.
+Aramaic was made the official spoken language of Judah because it was the generally accepted language of commerce and politics there and in Syria (2 Kings 18:26; Ezra 4:7).
+Thus Aramaic was the language spoken at the time of Jesus in Judea, Syria, Asia Minor, Persia and Egypt (Isa.
 19:18).
 Aramaic was also spoken by the Jews in other places such as Latin Rome (Italy).
 Remember, the Bible says that the Jews were scattered abroad (James 1:1).
 Peter writes his first letter from Babylon, which was in Persia [or in modern day Iraq] (1 Pet.
 5:13).
 The language there was Aramaic.
 Aramaic is the language of Aram (Hebrew & Aramaic pronunciation).
 Aram is often translated as Syria into English; which this pronunciation has it's origin from the Greek language.
 Since Aram is translated as Syria, we call the language of this country Syriac.
 Aramaic is now the generic word to refer to the Assyrian, Chaldean and Syriac dialects.

 There is some debate on what language the Apostles are referring to by their use of the word u-ra-ith (or iw-ra-ith) "Hebraicly, in the Hebrew language."
 This word has two meanings.
 It can refer to "the language of the Hebrews (i.e. descendants of Eḅer), and hence "the Aramaic language."
 "Hebrew" is similar to another word, "Latin."
 They both refer to the language spoken by a certain people.
 Ro-ma-ith literally means the "language of the Romans" i.e "Latin."
 Notice we don't call Rome's language "Roman."
 The second meaning is that u-ra-ith refers to the literal Hebrew or Jewish language of the Old Testament.